rust-lang/prev.rust-lang.org/faq.md

 #### How do I return a borrow to something I created from a function?

-You need to ensure that the borrowed-to item will outlive the function.
+You need to ensure that the borrowed item will outlive the function.
 This can be done in two ways: by binding the output lifetime to some input lifetime, or by declaring the output lifetime as static.
 The first option is significantly better than the second.

 Here is an example of the each: